vladopajic/go-actor/README.md

 	mailbox := actor.NewMailbox[int]()

 	// Producer and consumer workers are created with same mailbox
-	// so that producer worker can write directly to consumer worker pw := &producerWorker{outC: mailbox.SendC()}
+	// so that producer worker can send messages directly to consumer worker pw := &producerWorker{outC: mailbox.SendC()}
 	cw1 := &consumerWorker{inC: mailbox.ReceiveC(), id: 1}
 	cw2 := &consumerWorker{inC: mailbox.ReceiveC(), id: 2}

-	// Create actors using these workers
-	a := actor.Combine(
+	// Create actors using these workers and combine them to singe Actor a := actor.Combine(
 		mailbox,
 		actor.New(pw),